10 Top Tips for Designing a Cartoon Character for 2D Animation

 We know you have loads of ideas, but to create your first cartoon character, you need to narrow those ideas down to one specific idea.
 To do so, think about what you want your viewer to see and feel when they look at your character.

-What one word would you use to describe your character?
+What one would you use to describe your character?
 Think of words like innocent, nerdy, cool, villainous, etc. Now think of what time period or environment your character would exist in.
 Think contemporary corporate, contemporary street, future, 1920s Paris, etc. Once you’ve done this, make a list of details that your character could have that would help to reinforce these descriptors.

 3. Give Your Character a Name